openqasm/openqasm/source/language/gates.rst

      U(0, 0, 0) a[0];
    }

-Only built-in gate statements, calls to previously defined gates, and timing directives can appear in ``body``.
+Only built-in gate statements and calls to previously defined gates can appear in ``body``.
 For example, it is not valid to declare a classical register in a gate body.
 Looping constructs over these quantum statements are valid.